Mon State Cultural Museum

-The Mon State Cultural Museum (Burmese: မွန်ယဉ်ကျေးမှုပြတိုက်), formerly Mon Ethnic Cultural Museum, is a museum located at No 50, Htawai Bridge Road & Baho Road, in Mawlamyine, Mon State in Myanmar.
-It was established in 1955.
-It is under the management of Department of Archaeology and National Museum (Myanmar).
+The Mon State Cultural Museum (Burmese: မွန်ယဉ်ကျေးမှုပြတိုက်), formerly Mon Ethnic Cultural Museum, is a museum located at No. 50, Htawai Bridge Road & Baho Road, in Mawlamyine, Mon State in Myanmar.
+It is managed by the Department of Archaeology and National Museum (Myanmar).

+History

+The museum was initially established on 1 February 1955, in a single-story building.
+At its inception, it showcased over 500 historical artifacts belonging to the Mon, Kayin, Bamar, and Pa-O ethnic groups.
+Over time, the museum was upgraded to a three-story building, allowing for the exhibition of a broader range of artifacts spanning the Stone Age, the colonial era, and the modern period.

 Collections

+The Cultural Museum currently displays approximately 1,040 items permanently.
+An additional 2,228 items are held in storage and are occasionally put on public display.
+The collection includes a diverse array of artifacts such as Buddha images, handiworks, historical evidence, tangible and intangible cultural assets, and items related to ethnic traditions, culture, and local vocational industries.

+The Cultural Museum accepts donations of ancient artifacts from the public.
+To encourage contributions, the museum offers cash rewards and certificates of honor to donors.
+According to the Department of Archaeology and National Museum, the museum has accepted over 2,700 gold items, more than 670 silver items, over 300 bronze items, and more than 4,200 other artifacts through public donations.

 Mon culture

 The museum mainly displays traditional costumes, Buddhist artefacts, sculptures, palm-leaf manuscript, handicrafts, bronzeware, silverware, coins and figurines of the ethnic Mon people who founded one the earliest civilisations in Mainland Southeast Asia, and were responsible for the spread of Theravada Buddhism in Mainland Southeast Asia.

 Essentially, the museum houses ceramic art of Mon kingdoms including Martaban jars and Mon musical instruments that can only be seen in the world famous museums.

 Moreover, it exhibits a manuscript copy of Myazedi Stone Inscription (AD 1113) in Mon language and a replica of Ceremonial helmet of Queen regnant Shin Sawbu (the real one is at the V&A Museum, London).